bwagner77/docs-test/logic-app/introduction.md

 ## Common use cases

 When compared to functions, logic apps are better suited for integrations as many connectors are available out of the box.
-A comparison between functions and Logic Apps can be found in the [Microsoft Docs](https://learn.microsoft.com/en-us/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs).
+Logic Apps work best in scenarios that do not require low latency responses, such as asynchronous or semi long-running API calls.
+A comparison between functions and Logic Apps can be found in the
+[Microsoft Docs](https://learn.microsoft.com/en-us/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs).

 The following are some common use cases: